+Hi Thomas!
+Tell us, who are you?
 Well, I am Thomas, I am 36 years old and I live in Vorarlberg, the most western and second smallest federal state of Austria.
 I work in the online marketing industry and therefore, like many of us, have to live with the drawback that I am sitting all day and exercise is going short.

 Due to a serious disc prolapse and the following surgery a couple of years ago, I have been advised to quit running, which was my favorite hobby back then.
 So I had to find something else.
 And one day, I discovered mountaineering.
 That was around the same time I found a blog of a fellow countryman with many tours I had never heard about and – drum roll – discovered komoot.
 The blog inspired me and I rely on komoot for navigation ever since.

 What do you like about your region?
 Vorarlberg might not be the land of unlimited possibilities, but it does have two crucial advantages.
 On one hand, the quality of life is very high, it’s not stressful at all, it has all the amenities of modern life and is in a great location to use it as a base to explore Europe.
 When it gets to nature, we have a little bit of everything: Lush meadows in the valley, beautiful Lake Constance in the North and our mountains in the East and South, with perfectly prepared hiking trails and skiing slopes.
 I am very fond of this mix and wouldn’t want to miss it.